 Leviticus 20:6 – “And the soul that turneth after such as have FAMILIAR SPIRITS, and after wizards, to go a whoring after them, I will even set my face against that soul, and will cut him off from among his people.”

 Leviticus 20:27 -“A MAN ALSO OR A WOMAN THAT HATH A FAMILIAR SPIRIT, or that is a wizard, shall surely be put to death: they shall stone them with stones: their blood shall be upon them.”

-Research shows that psychology is not doing such a good job at resolving the issues of life.
+Research shows that psychology is not doing such a good job of resolving the issues at life.
 The Joint Commission on Mental Illness and Health did a survey and this is what they found: “of those persons who actively sought help for personal problems, the vast majority contacted persons other than mental health professionals, and generally they were more satisfied with the help they received than were those who chose psychiatrists and psychologists.” (source)

 Here are more interesting quotes:

 In Psychology: A Study of a Science, Dr. Sigmund Koch, of the American Psychological Association, concluded that it is now “utterly and finally clear that psychology cannot be a coherent science.”

 Dr. Lawrence LaShan, former president of the Association for Humanistic Psychology, concurred: “Psychotherapy may be known in the future as the greatest hoax of the twentieth century.”